Things to do in Dubrovnik

 What to see in Dubrovnik

-To get the best view on the one of clearest blue sea, you should visit Dubrovnik walls (summer 8 am – 7 pm daily, winter 9 am – 4 pm daily; 70KN or around 10 EUR).
+To get the best view on the one of the clearest blue sea, you should visit Dubrovnik walls (summer 8 am – 7 pm daily, winter 9 am – 4 pm daily; 70KN or around 10 EUR).
 Audio-guides are available at the main entrance inside the Pile Gate to the left.
 An hour should suffice but take as long as you like.

 Back inside the town walls is the main square and crossing point of Luza, where you’ll find the landmark astronomical Clock Tower (1444 original); Orlando’s Column where all state declarations were read; the smaller of Onofrio’s fountains, and a prosaic statue of Shakespeare-era playwright Marin Drzic, installed in 2008.

-You’ll spend the bulk of your time within the 15th century ring of fortifications, in the small square half-mile of gleaming medieval space bisected by 300-metre-long Stradun.
+You’ll spend the bulk of your time within the 15th-century ring of fortifications, in the small square half-mile of gleaming medieval space bisected by 300-metre-long Stradun.

-Exiting the Old Town via the Ploce Gate takes you past the attractive old harbour, where taxi boats set off for the nearby island of Lokrum.
+Exiting the Old Town via the Ploce Gate takes you past the attractive old harbor, where taxi boats set off for the nearby island of Lokrum.
 Beyond the gate stretches Banje beach then a string of luxury hotels.

-Rector’s Palace, The Cathedral and the Sponza Palace
+Rector’s Palace, The Cathedral, and the Sponza Palace

 St John’s Fortress and the Maritime Museum

-Visit Dubrovnik Aquarium and get to know the residents of the Adriatic underwater (open summer 9 am – 9 pm daily, winter 9 am – 4 pm, Tue – Sun; 40KN / around 5 EUR).
+Visit Dubrovnik Aquarium and get to know the residents of the Adriatic underwater (open summer 9 am – 9 pm daily, winter 9 am – 4 pm, Tue-Sun; 40KN / around 5 EUR).